 An NTAK19EC cable for each CP PM or CP DC card?
-This cable adapts the 50-pin MDF connector on the back of the shelf of the Media Gateway, Universal Equipment Module, or 11C cabinet to a 25-pin DB connector.
+If you are using a Media Gateway or Universal Equipment Module to host the cards, this cable adapts the 50-pin MDF connector on the back of the shelf to a 25-pin DB connector.